nicholaspufal/nicholaspufal.github.io/about.md

 permalink: /about/
 ---

 Hey there!
-My name is Nicholas Pufal and I'm a full-stack / backend developer who really enjoys to work with Javascript, Ruby and automation/build tools.
+My name is Nicholas Pufal and I'm a backend software engineer.

 I love to build cool things and to build them with quality in mind.